hed-standard/hed-specification/docs/source/03_HED_formats.md

 a [**SCHEMA_ATTRIBUTE_INVALID**](./Appendix_B.md#schema_attribute_invalid) error occurs.
 See appendix [**A.1.1.
 Unit classes and units**](./Appendix_A.md#a11-unit-classes-and-units) for additional details and a listing.

+**Units are not case-sensitive, but unit symbols maintain their case.**

 #### 3.1.2.5.
 Unit modifiers